dtauraso/Contextual-State-Chart-Language/README.md

 It correctly parses all examples except for the swift lists and swift dicts (not the initializers).

-Update: It recognizes swift dicts using values of types string, int, and float
+Update: It recognizes swift dicts using values of types string, int, and float.

 ## Let’s say you are finished with CSCL(Contextual State Chart Language).
 How would you use it?